 In order to qualify for Medicaid, one’s assets must be below the threshold (currently $2,500 in Maryland as of this writing), which excludes vehicles, clothing, and a primary home.
 However, by creating a long-term care trust at least five years in advance of needing long term care, you can “spend down” your wealth and still qualify for Medicaid, and the funds in the long-term care trust are yours to keep and use.
 However, you may be required to pay for some of the costs of your long term care.
 If you home’s equity is greater than $572,000, the home will be counted as a resource and will not be excluded.
 As such, it is important to speak with an attorney about your options for long term care and how to receive federal funding through Medicaid.

 Estate planning involves looking at all the aspects of your assets, long-term care, and other financial considerations.
 Be sure to download our Free Guide to Wills, Trust & Probate which has valuable information on the pros and cons of Wills versus Trusts, and what you need to know about the probate process.

 Contact a Maryland Long-Term Care Planning Attorney

 By working with a long-term care planning attorney, you can protect your assets while still qualifying for Medicaid.
-For more information, contact the Maryland long term care planning lawyers at Frame & Frame today at 410-255-0373 to schedule a consultation.
+For more information, visit our website or contact the Maryland long term care planning lawyers at Frame & Frame today to schedule a consultation.